jgheithcock/heithcockdotcom/_posts/legos/index.md

 ![A picture of Bob, the Guard at Gringotts](/images/bob-the-guard.jpeg)

+_This is Bob, a guard at Gringotts.
+I thought it would be funny if he ran around panicking while the goblins built the bank with magic.
+Then I started thinking "Hunh, what happens then?"_

 For Christmas, my daughter and I got the [Lego Gringotts Bank](https://www.lego.com/en-us/product/gringotts-wizarding-bank--collectors-edition-76417).
 This is a massive, 31 bag, 4801 piece set and we were only able to finish the first half (the underground section) before she needed to go back to Boston.
 I glibly told her I would take pictures as I went and send them to her so she could experience it second hand at least.
 I then idealistically thought how cool it would be to string the photos together to make a kind of stop-motion animation.
 And so my journey down the rabbit hole began...

 <div class="folderList">